wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Added: the `Similarity Look-up` unit type which allows to display similar products by ASIN.
+* Changed: the message "Could not identify the unit type." to be inserted as an HTML comment.

 = 2.0.2 - 12/17/2013 =
 * Fixed: an issue that too many database queries were performed in the plugin setting pages as of v2.0.1 due to disabling object caching.
 * Added: the `Item Look-up` unit type which allows to pick one or more items by item ID.